 Western Breach Route

-The seldom-visited Western Breach Route is only for climbers with a great deal of experience, professional climbers and those with much prior acclimatization.
-The Western approach up Kilimanjaro is very difficult and a quick ascent, making it the preferred route for those attempting to break world records.
+The seldom-visited Western Breach Kilimanjaro Route is only for climbers with a great deal of experience, professional climbers and those with much prior acclimatization.
+Climbing Kilimanjaro via Western Breach is very difficult and a quick ascent, making it the preferred route for those attempting to break world records.

 Marangu Route One of the most popular, and therefore busiest routes.
 Sleeping accommodations are in dormitory-style huts.